Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/01_Deployment_and_Customization/index.md

   ![SDSF](../../assets/images/SDSFPrefix.png)

-- Browse your zDC's job spool to check if it has connected properly to the zRemote (your zDC is the one containing your three didgit ID, e.g. 731)
+- Browse your zDC's job spool with command `s` (select) to check, if it has connected to the zRemote (your zDC is the one containing your three didgit ID, e.g. 731)

   ![Spool](../../assets/images/ZDCSpool.png)